Constrained regret minimization for multi-criterion multi-armed bandits: Upper bounds

 \subsection{Feasible instance: Upper bounding the expected pulls of feasible suboptimal arms}

-We will begin by showing that a feasible arm $k$ remains in the set $\hat{\calk}_t$ for $t \in [T]$ when CVaR is concentrated enough.
-We define an event $G_{c,k}$ for a feasible arm as done in Equation~\eqref{eq:cvar_event_def_sg}.
-When $G_{c,k}$ holds, the CVaR estimator is upper bounded by
+We will begin by showing that a feasible arm $k$ remains in the set $\hat{\calk}_t$ for $t \in [T]$ when estimator of $g_1$ is concentrated enough.
+We define an event $G_{1,k}$ for a feasible arm as done in Equation~\eqref{eq:g1_event_def}.
+When $G_{1,k}$ holds, the estimator for $g_1$ is upper bounded by

-Hence, arm $k$ is in $\hat{\calk}_t$ for $t \in [T]$ when $G_{c,k}$ holds.
+Hence, arm $k$ is in $\hat{\calk}_t$ for $t \in [T]$ when $G_{1,k}$ holds.

 We are considering the case where an arm $k$ is feasible but suboptimal.
 We will define a good event for arm $k$ and bound the number of pulls on this good event.
 Without loss of generality, assume arm~1 is optimal.